pszufe/Berkeley_2023_Optimization_and_parallel_computing/README.md

-# Berkeley, CA, Day-1 Optimization and mathematical programming with applications to spatial data & scaling up computations in Julia
+# Optimization and mathematical programming with applications to spatial data & scaling up computations in Julia
 **Dates:** Nov 20 & 21, 2023

 **Time:**  10:30am-noon; 1:30pm-3pm

 **Location**: University of California, Berkeley, CA, USA

-**Room:** TBA.

 Data analysis has become one of the core processes in virtually any professional activity.
 The collection of data becomes easier and less expensive, so we have ample access to it.